Come ride with hundreds of other bicyclists during this epic ride along O‘ahu’s beautiful North Shore.

 Pass with Care: When passing a rider, please make sure it is clear to do so, then pass on the left.
 Be sure to signal visually (for riders and drivers behind) and vocally, “passing on your left” for rider ahead.

-Project M will send out an email to all participants when photos are ready.
+Project M, HBL’s event photographers, will send an email out to all participants when photos are ready.